selwynpolit/d9book/book/caching.md

 ## Caching REST Resources

-Interesting article about caching REST resources at <http://blog.dcycle.com/blog/2018-01-24/caching-drupal-8-rest-resource/>

-We can get Drupal to cache our rest resource e.g. in dev1 /custom/iai_wea/src/Plugin/rest/resource/WEAResource.php where we add this to our response:
+Drupal can cache our rest resource e.g. in dev1 `/custom/iai_wea/src/Plugin/rest/resource/WEAResource.php` where we add this to our response:

 ```php
 if (!empty($record)) {